* This is the Professional Version. *

 In women, melasma fades slowly and incompletely after childbirth or cessation of hormone use.
 In men, melasma rarely fades.

-Changes are usually diffuse but sometimes have drug-specific distribution patterns or hues (see Hyperpigmentation Effects of Some Drugs and Chemicals).
+Changes are usually diffuse but sometimes have drug-specific distribution patterns or hues (see Table: Hyperpigmentation Effects of Some Drugs and Chemicals).
 Mechanisms include

 Increased melanin in the epidermis (tends to be more brown)